zjufailure/how-to-succeed-in-zju-cs/README.md

 This repo is here to help you succeed through this 4-year program in ZJU CS.

 We wish you succeed and never become us, the [**zjufailure**](https://github.com/zjufailure)

+## Must-Know Skills

+- [ ] Learn to use [Git](https://git-scm.com/) and [GitHub](https://github.com/), to better cooperate with your teammates in course projects.

+## Simple Facts

+- [ ] Most courses in ZJU CS are not worthy of your precious time to go into the room and stay there for hours.